yeonDesign/yeonDesign.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: I'm yeon.
+3D motion designer.
 ---

-My name is Inigo Montoya.
+My name is yeon.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+- I specialize in 3D modeling and texturing.
+- I record videos and create motion graphics and animations.

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+I am learning visual-video design at Sookmyung Women's University.
+Among the design fields, I am focusing on **3d game background design** , and I am working on various other designs.
+I will show you my design portfolio and the process of working on it on this blog